Nutrition and Dietetics (N&D)

 N&D 494.
 Research in Nutrition and Dietetics.
 1-4 Credits.

-Development of professional skills and competencies through planned learning experiences in which knowledge and theory are applied to simulated and real-life situations in community nutrition.
-Prerequisite: N&D 345, enrollment in the Community Nutrition program, and department consent required.
-Repeatable to 4 credits.
-F,SS.
+Development of professional skills and competencies in human nutrition through supervised practice with learning experiences requiring knowledge and theory be applied to simulated and real-life situations.
+Prerequisite: Enrollment in the Human Nutrition program; department consent required.
+Prerequisites or Corequisites: N&D 344 and N&D 345.
+Repeatable to 6 credits.
+On demand.

 N&D 498.
 Supervised Practice in Dietetics.
 1-12 Credits.